yqrashawn/GokuRakuJoudo/tutorial.md

                          --> w key begin to repeat, we get "wwwwwwwwwwwww"
 ```

     This solves those two problems.
 But we need to trigger the second key fast, or the first key starts to repeat.
-We need must trigger a action the same time we enter a layer.
+We need must trigger an action the same time we enter a layer.
 We can't enter the layer in advance and think what we really want to do in that layer.

 2.  layer and simlayer in Goku.